mebusy/notes/dev_notes/note_18.06.md

 1. one particular solution
     - set all free variables to 0, and then solve Ax=b for the pivot variables.
-2. add on any x in the nullspace.
+2. add any x in the nullspace.

 x = x<sub>p</sub> + x<sub>n</sub> , this pattern through all of mathematics, because it shows up everywhere.